willi84/angular-forms/README.md

 ## Demo
 [https://willi84.github.io/angular-forms/](https://willi84.github.io/angular-forms/)

+## Credits
+To my company STRATO and to Travis and Browserstack for supporting OpenSource projects.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.